The Myth of "Black Sunday".

 HMS Illustrious would go on to to win fame for the attack on Taranto that crippled the Italian fleet and 806 Squadron would go on to be the top-scoring fighter squadron of the Royal Navy in WW2.

-¹ In the book "806 Naval Air Squadron" (see sources below) there are accounts of two losses that day.
+¹ In the books "806 Naval Air Squadron" and "Skua!" (see sources below) there are accounts of two losses that day.
 Skua L2945, flown by Sub-Lt Ivan Lowe, had an engine failure on final approach and had to ditch short of the flightdeck.
 Another account, attributed to Lt Vincent-Jones, says another aircraft, flown by Sub-Lt Buttle of 806 Squadron (who was later to be the only pilot to end up in Bermuda harbour), carrying the luggage of many of the other 806 Squadron pilots, also apparently crashed into the sea.
-But no serial number of the aircraft concerned is noted and its not clear if it was a Skua, Fulmar or Swordfish.
+But no serial number of the aircraft concerned is noted and its not clear if it was a Skua or Fulmar.

 "Wings Over Bermuda: 100 Years of Aviation in the West Atlantic" by Ewan Partridge & Tom Singfield.
 National Museum of Bermuda Press 2014, ISBN 978-1-927750-32-2.
 The book has much more detail than on this webpage with an additional picture of L3012 in the water.
 Highly recommended.